traefik/hub/api-management/1-getting-started/README.md

 # Getting Started

-For this tutorial, we can use [k3d](https://k3d.io/) or alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, and others.
+For this tutorial, we deploy Traefik Hub API Gateway on a [k3d](https://k3d.io/) cluster.
+It's possible to use alternatives such as [kind](https://kind.sigs.k8s.io), cloud providers, and others.

 First, clone the GitHub repository dedicated to tutorials: